 The illustration below identifies the parts to look for.
 You don't need all to be present; that depends on the lens and which functions you are willing to forego.
 We use the Tamron-F AF Tele Converter 1.4x Pz-AF MC4 for this illustration since it has all possible features available.
 Click to enlarge.

-All teleconverters we know of have features 1 and 2.
-None of the genuine Pentax converters have features 4 and 5, i.e. autofocus is not available with Pentax converters (except for the desirable odd man out described below).
+All teleconverters we know of have feature 2 and all but one have feature 1 as well (the digital era HD Pentax-DA 1.4x converter does not have feature 1).
+The afore mentioned HD Pentax-DA 1.4x converter has features 4 and 5, i.e. autofocus is available with autofocus lenses.
+None of the genuine film era Pentax converters have features 4 and 5, i.e. autofocus is not available with those converters (except for the desirable odd man out described below).